Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o2GDy5QKSfQ.md

 ### Transcript

-> will ever be farming in the game uh i don't know maybe
+> will ever be farming in the game, i don't know maybe
 >
 > [Music]
 >